geomatics-io/ObjectListView/docs/recipes.rst

 On XP, you can't.
 Groups on XP get a header and that is all.

-But on Vista and later, to display an image against a group header, you need to set `GroupImageList` on the `ObjectListView` to be the image list from which the images will be taken.
-And then on the group itself, you need to set `TitleImage` to either the index or name of the image to show.
+But on Vista and later, to display an image against a group header, you need to set `GroupImageList` on the `ObjectListView`.
+This is the image list from which the group header images will be taken.
+Then on the group itself, you need to set `TitleImage` to either the index or name of the image to show.

 There isn't a `GetGroupTitleImage` delegate.
 Instead, there are two more general